docker-library/docs/ros2/content.md

 ### Networks

 The ROS runtime "graph" is a peer-to-peer network of processes (potentially distributed across machines) that are loosely coupled using the ROS communication infrastructure.
 ROS implements several different styles of communication, including synchronous RPC-style communication over services, asynchronous streaming of data over topics, combinations of both prior via request/reply and status/feedback over actions, and run-time settings via configuration over parameters.
 To abide by the best practice of [one process per container](https://docs.docker.com/articles/dockerfile_best-practices/), Docker networks can be used to string together several running ROS processes.
-For further details see the Deployment example below.
+For further details see the Deployment example further below.

+Alternatively, more permissive network setting can be use to share all host network interfaces with the container, such as `host` network driver, simplifying connectivity with external network participants.
+Be aware however that this removes the networking namespace separation between containers, and can affect the ability of DDS participants communicate between containers, as documented [here](https://community.rti.com/kb/how-use-rti-connext-dds-communicate-across-docker-containers-using-host-driver).

 ## Deployment example